Stories aren’t just for bedtime.

 Most conveniently, you can use the help of apps and online dictionaries for quick translations and definitions while reading short stories online.

-One excellent tool is a Google Chrome extension called Perapera Chinese Popup Dictionary (here’s a version for Mozilla Firefox).
+One excellent tool is a Google Chrome extension called Perapera Chinese Popup Dictionary.
 This extension acts like a popup dictionary that follows you around the Internet.
 Anytime you encounter Chinese text in your web browser, you can hover your mouse over the text and Perapera will provide definitions and pronunciations for you.